 Ethics : In most religions and in many esoteric traditions we find moralic rules and bids:

 Ethics in Buddhism is traditionally based on Silas and Paramitas - to avoid the Tanhas and the Kleshas.

-The buddhist virtues or Paramitas are looked at as self evidently, just as in other religions, and so Buddha can serve as the supplier of an exotic halo for modern seekers.
 Further Buddhism knows the five Silas.
 As premise the five Shilas named (not to kill, not to steal, not to live unchaste, not to lie, no consumption of intoxicant drinks).

 Elsewhere is spoken (Anguttara) of the 10 unhealthful acts, which should be avoided (Murder, thievery, formication, lie, inveigh, defamation, uninterrupted gossip, desire, bad intention, misbelief).